FabioGonnella0111/Jetson-AI-Voice-Assistant/README.md

-# Ubi - AI Voice Assistant
+# Jetson - AI Voice Assistant

-Ubi is a voice assistant powered by artificial intelligence, utilizing local LLM models to generate responses, recognize voice commands, and interact with uploaded documents.
+Jetson is a voice assistant powered by artificial intelligence, utilizing local LLM models to generate responses, recognize voice commands, and interact with uploaded documents.

 ## Features